Difference Between Leadership and Management Styles

 Charismatic Management Styles

 Here he preaches about love and an end to racism.
-It’s not quite the same thing as ending or punishing racists.
+It’s not quite the same thing as punishing racists.

 Which Management Styles Work Best If You Want To Be A Leader?